The Final Blow: Domestic Violence and Abuse

 That step was very scary, and I was afraid of what he would do if he found out.
 I had a dear friend who went with me, to encourage me to open the bank account, and fortunately, it went smoothly.
 After opening that account, I began to save money, a little at at time.
 I called it my freedom account.
-Even my password was the word freedom.
+I dreamed of being free.

 While my ex commented on the smaller amount I seemed to be making, it never came up that I was stealing from him.
 If he had known, I would have been in big trouble.
 So saving money was one step, and there were a number of times when that money would have bailed us out of financial trouble before I left.
 I was committed to leaving, and I had a plan, so I stuck to the plan.